The mechanics behind maximizing Guitar Hero scores

 Dan Lew

 Dan Lew has code in his DNA and has been speaking since he was two years old.
-He's focused these skills on software development for the past two decades, working on many large applications (FlightTrack, Expedia, Trello) as well as maintaining some open source libraries and applications.
-Currently he works on the energy efficiency in cold storage at SnoFox Sciences.
+He's focused these skills on software development for the past two decades, working on many large mobile apps (FlightTrack, Expedia, Trello) as well as maintaining some open source libraries and applications.
+Currently he works on civic tech projects at Mighty Acorn Digital.

 When not speaking, he's silent.